ryan14watterson/Learning-Python-for-Data-Analysis-and-Visualization/README.md

 - Appendix: Web Scraping with Python
 - Appendix: Python Special Offers

-### What you’ll learn
+### What you’ll learn:
-Have an intermediate skill level of Python programming.
+1. Have an intermediate skill level of Python programming.
-Use the Jupyter Notebook Environment.
+2. Use the Jupyter Notebook Environment.
-Use the numpy library to create and manipulate arrays.
+3. Use the numpy library to create and manipulate arrays.
-Use the pandas module with Python to create and structure data.
+4. Use the pandas module with Python to create and structure data.
-Learn how to work with various data formats within python, including: JSON,HTML, and MS Excel Worksheets.
+5. Learn how to work with various data formats within python, including: JSON,HTML, and MS Excel Worksheets.
-Create data visualizations using matplotlib and the seaborn modules with python.
+6. Create data visualizations using matplotlib and the seaborn modules with python.
-Have a portfolio of various data analysis projects.
+7. Have a portfolio of various data analysis projects.